go-gorm/gorm/documents/associations.md

 ### Self-Referencing Many To Many Relationship

-To define a self-referencing many2many relationship, you have to change association's join table foreign key.
+To define a self-referencing many2many relationship, you have to change association's foreign key in the join table.

-to make sure make it different with source's foreign key, which is generated using struct's name and its priamry key.
+to make it different with source's foreign key, which is generated using struct's name and its priamry key, for example:

-for example:

 ```go
 type User struct {